 To learn more about Noreen and her services, check out her website at www.yourforeverdiet.com

-This program is for ages 13 and up, free, and open to the public.
-Registration is required.
+This program is for ages 10 and up, and registration is required.
 Please call the library at 432-7154 to register or for more information.

 Historian and author, Glenn Knoblock offers a fun and engaging look at the historic and unusual weathervanes found on New Hampshire's churches, town halls, and other public buildings from the earliest times to the present.
 His presentation “New Hampshire on High: Historic and Unusual Weathervanes of the Granite State,” explores the history, practical usage, symbolism, and manufacturing of these beautiful weathervanes.